2007 CrossFit Games: Events

 The inaugural Games consisted of three events.
 The first two events were contested on Day 1, and the final event on Day 2.
+The first event was determined on the day by drawing colored balls at random from a hopper (using a peanut roaster), as the founder of CrossFit Greg Glassman believed that the fittest athletes should be able to handle any workout given.

 The competitors were scored in each event according to their ranking, and after three events, the competitor with the highest score was crowned the winner.
 There were no separate team events, and the team winner was determined by combining the individual scores of the top two men and top two women of the affiliate in individual events.
 The Affiliate Cup was awarded to the winning team.

 Event 1

 Hopper WOD – 1,000 meters on a Concept-2 rowing machine, followed by 5 rounds of 25 pullups and 7 push jerks.
 Push jerk barbell weight was 135 lb for the men and 95 lb for the women.
-The event was determined on the day by drawing colored balls from a hopper, as the founder of CrossFit Greg Glassman believed that the fittest athletes should be able to handle any workout given.

 Brett Marshall won the event for the men, Jolie Gentry for the women.

 Event 2

 Trail run – Run of approximately 5 km in length over steep hilly terrain.

 This endurance event was won by Chris Spealler for the men and Kate Hunt for the women.

 Event 3

 CrossFit Total – combined weights of the heaviest back squat, shoulder press, and deadlift that each athlete could successfully complete for a single repetition.
 Athletes may have up to 3 attempts within a 4-minute window for each lift.

 Connor Banks won for the men's competition, Nicole Dehart for the women's.